prismicio/prismic-gatsby/README.md

 import { mergePrismicPreviewData } from 'gatsby-source-prismic'

 export const PageTemplate = ({ data }) => {
+  // { ... } previewData comes from usePrismicPreview()
-  const mergedData = mergePrismicPreviewData({ staticData: data, previewData }) // previewData comes from usePrismicPreview()
+  const mergedData = mergePrismicPreviewData({ staticData: data, previewData })

   return <Layout>{/* Do stuff with mergedData */}</Layout>
 }
 ```

-`mergePrismicPreviewData` is useful when your template components need to use
+`mergePrismicPreviewData` is useful when your templates need to use data from
-data from Prismic that isn't directly coming from the previewed document's
+Prismic that isn't directly coming from the previewed document.
+This allows us
-Prismic ID.
-This allows us to show fresh preview data for the previewed
+to show fresh preview data for the previewed document, but fallback to static
-document, but fallback to static graphQL data from Gatsby such as those from
+data from Gatsby such as nodes from `allPrismicX` graphQL queries.
-`allPrismicX` queries.

 ### Return Value

-Returns a deeply merged object containing the key-value pairs from `staticData`
+Returns a new object by deeply merging the key-value pairs from `staticData` and
-and `previewData`.
+`previewData`.
 If a key between the two objects are shared, values from
 `previewData` are used.

 #### If the custom type of the previewed document and the template are different:

 Returns a new object by deeply traversing `staticData` and replacing any
-document links of the previewed document's ID with the preview document.
+document links with the previewed document's ID with `previewData`.
 This is
-useful for previewing custom-types that would only be displayed via
+useful for previewing documents whose data would only be shown on a page via
-`allPrismicX` like in a gallery, etc.
+`allPrismicX` queries.

 ### API